Silverster98/git-learning/README.md

 # git learning
-this repo is used to learning git. add nothing
+this repo is used to learn git.

+add nothing